tripleo1/elijjah-book/ez_files.md

 As you can see, you name the program with a program directive, and there is a set of library files in the directory library1.
 It also manually generates c code.
-It is not necessary to put this here, and sometimes even not recommended because of the desire to have cross-plpatform code.
+It is not necessary to put this here, and sometimes even not recommended because of the desire to have cross-platform code.